 Any person concerned by the processing of personal data has the right, conceded by the European issuer of directives and regulations, to revoke a consent to the processing of personal data at any time.
 If the person concerned wishes to enforce their right to revoke a consent, they may contact an employee of the person responsible for processing at any time.

 The person responsible for processing collects and processes the personal data of applicants for the purpose of carrying out the application process.
 The processing can also be done electronically.
 This is particularly the case when an applicant submits corresponding application documents to the person responsible for processing by electronic means, for example by e-mail or via a web form available on the website.
 If the person responsible for processing concludes a contract of employment with an applicant, the data transmitted will be stored for the purpose of execution of the employment relationship in accordance with the law.
 If no contract of employment with the candidate is concluded by the person responsible for processing, the application documents will be automatically deleted six months after the rejection decision has been announced, provided that the deletion does not conflict with any other legitimate interests of the person responsible for processing.
-Other legitimate interest in this sense is, for example, a burden of proof in a procedure under the General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz = AGG).
+Other legitimate interest in this sense is, for example, a burden of proof in legal proceedings under the General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz = AGG).

 We expressly point out that, due to central functions within the framework in the application process, we may have to pass on your application documents to the following member companies of our group:InfraServ GmbH & Co.
 Wiesbaden KG, Germany